DonnEdwards/Fixer/README.md

 and how to put everything together to create a working program.
 Hopefully it is sufficently well documented to explain what is going on and how it all works.

-The debug library isn't absolutely necessary, but has been extremely helpful in finding bugs and getting the program to work as required.
+Mark Goldberg's debug library isn't absolutely necessary, but has been extremely helpful in finding bugs and getting the program to work as required.